- pre-order v12

 What you need to provide:

-*The bumper requires the rear cross member from my fuel tank relocation bracket kit as its basis, so if you don’t have one of my kits you’ll need to add a cross member to the order.
+*The bumper requires the rear cross member from my fuel tank relocation bracket kit as its basis, so if you already have one of my kits you’ll need to let me know at the time of ordering so I can remove the cross member from your order.